 So now we’re in our 60’s, a time that is very familiar to me at age 64.
 What is happening with our skin?
 Well, all of the above, plus:

 The circulation in our skin slows down significantly, which results in duller, faded skin.
 Fewer nutrients are reaching the skin because microcirculation, the passage of blood through the capillaries, is less efficient.

-Most of us will also see an increase in skin tags, those bumps that can start small and get larger and thicker over time.
+Most of us will also see an increase in skin tags, those bumps that can start small and get larger and thicker over time, more signs that the aging process is at our doorstep.
 They might be brown, or possibly flesh colored, and can’t be hidden with makeup.
 But, they can be removed through freezing or cauterizing.

 As we’re aging and into our 60’s, the extremely low estrogen levels result in more wrinkles as our skin deflates.

 If you watched the video above you’ll want to follow up with these posts to get all of the details about the products I mentioned!

 What We Can Do For Our Aging Skin

 The very best thing you can do, at any age, is to give your skin the care it needs at the stage of life you are in.
 That goes without saying, but I said it anyway.
 We have too much information in our world, at our fingertips (literally), to say that we didn’t know what to do for our skin.

 There are good anti aging skincare products that don’t cost a lot of money, if we’re willing to do a bit of research and find them.
 It doesn’t cost hundreds of dollars to take care of your skin.

 We should be able to squeeze in a few minutes of time every day to care for the body that God has given us.
 It sounds so trite, but it’s true: don’t put off for tomorrow what you can do today.